Dustin Hoffman Net Worth

 During the 2010s, Hoffman booked a role in the HBO series "Luck" before directing his first film, "Quartet."
 In 2017, he starred in the critically-acclaimed movie "The Meyerowitz Stories."

-Relationships: Dustin Hoffman's first wife was Anne Bryne, an actress whom he met in 1963.
+Dustin Hoffman's first wife was Anne Bryne, an actress whom he met in 1963.
 After their marriage in 1969, Hoffman adopted Bryne's child from a previous marriage.
 They then divorced in 1980.
 That year, he married businesswoman Lisa Gottsegen, and they subsequently had four children together.
-The family raised their children as Jews.
+The family raised their children Jewish.